Grenfell Tower fire: Professional misconduct

+Angela Rayner, serving at the time as Housing Secretary, remarked that regulators had failed and that her department had "failed to act on known risks and ignored, delayed, or disregarded matters affecting the safety of life".

 Demolition and memorial

 Grenfell Tower site manager Michael Lockwood told a public meeting on 26 July 2017 that the building would be covered in a protective wrap supported by scaffolding.
 This is to protect forensic evidence but would later allow the building to be taken down.
 The community will be consulted on how the space should be used after demolition.

-As of February 2025, deconstruction has still not started, more than five years later.
+As of February 2025, deconstruction has still not started, more than seven years later.
 Structural engineers have advised that the tower poses a risk.
 The government has said the tower should be "carefully taken down".
-Plans for the site are expected to be published by the Grenfell Tower Memorial Commission, established in 2018.
+Plans for the site were expected to be published by the Grenfell Tower Memorial Commission, established in 2018.
 Lockwood and Thelma Stober were elected as co-chairs in 2020.

+In July 2024, the Royal Institute of British Architects started selecting design teams to create a memorial.
+In January 2025, RIBA and the independent Grenfell Tower Memorial Commission announced the names of five teams shortlisted to design the future memorial on the tower's site.

+On 5 February 2025, Angela Rayner, then deputy prime minister, told bereaved relatives and survivors that a decision had been made to demolish Grenfell Tower.
+The plans were confirmed on 7 February 2025, with dismantling of the tower expected to take two years.
+In April 2025, the contract to demolish the tower was awarded to Deconstruct UK, the company currently maintaining the site, due to its knowledge of the building's structure and surrounding area.
+Each floor is expected to take one month to demolish, with the tower having 24 floors in total.
+Demolition began in September 2025.

-Similar fires
+Similar disasters

 The following are similar fires that spread through exterior wall assemblies (cladding, insulation, wall) containing combustible components.
 Most of them involved high-rise buildings.